mqttjs/MQTT.js/README.md

 ### mqtt.Client#removeOutgoingMessage(mid)

 Remove a message from the outgoingStore.
+The outgoing callback will be called withe Error('Message removed') if the message is removed.

 After this function is called, the messageId is released and becomes reusable.

-* `mid`: The messageId of the packet in the outgoingStore.
+* `mid`: The messageId of the message in the outgoingStore.

 -------------------------------------------------------
 <a name="handleMessage"></a>